ASF

 • Mary Astell on Bad Custom and Epistemic Injustice (2019), Hypatia

-• “Care Ethics: Love, Care, and Connection,” (forthcoming), in Ethical Theory in Global Perspective, SUNY Press.
+• “Care Ethics: Love, Care, and Connection,” (2024), in Ethical Theory in Global Perspective, SUNY Press.

 Publications for a broader audience